osm-search/Nominatim/docs/install-on-centos-7.md

-The code is built in a special directory.
+The code must be built in a separate directory.
 Create this directory, then configure and build Nominatim in there:

     mkdir build